Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions: Vapnik--Chervonenkis theory

-for some $\{0,1\}$-valued function $f$.
+be a parametrized class of $\{0,1\}$-valued functions.
 Suppose that, for each input $x\in\R^n$, there is an algorithm that computes $f(\theta,x)$, and this computation takes no more than $t$ operations of the following types: \begin{itemize} \item the arithmetic operations $+,-,\times$ and $/$ on real numbers, \item jumps conditioned on $>$, $\geq$, $<$, $\leq$, $=$, and $\neq$ comparisons of real numbers, and \item output $0$ or $1$. \end{itemize} Then $\VC({\mathscr F})\leq 4s(t+2)$. \end{theorem}

-Now, a typical result of statistical learning theory, where we skip over the measurability assumptions (see \cite{anthbart:99,vapnik:98,vidyasagar:2003,mendelson:03} for details and more).
+Here is a typical result of statistical learning theory, which we quote from \cite{vidyasagar:2003}, Theorem 7.8.

-\begin{theorem} Let $\mathscr A\subseteq 2^{\Omega}$ be a concept class of finite VC dimension, $d$.
+\begin{theorem} Let $\mathscr C\subseteq 2^{\Omega}$ be a concept class of finite VC dimension, $d$.
 Then for all $\epsilon,\delta>0$ and every probability measure $\mu$ on $\Omega$, if $n$ datapoints in $X$ are drawn randomly and independently acoording to $\mu$, then with confidence $1-\delta$